Agile Story Card Template: A Structured Approach To Product Development

 • Font Weight: Use bold or heavier font weights for headings or key information to draw attention and improve readability.

-See also Elegant Place Card Templates For Sophisticated Events
+See also Elegant Web Design Business Card Templates

 • Color Scheme